Definition of End Rhyme

 Example #2: In Flanders Fields (By Colonel John McCrae)

 In these lines, the words “blow” and “row” rhyme in the first and second lines, and word “below” in final line also rhyme with them.
 Similarly, words “sky” and “fly” rhyme in the third and fourth lines.
 The poet uses end rhyme to create rhythmic flow, as he describes his sorrow for fallen soldiers died in the World War I.

 Example #3: Stopping by Woods on a Snowy Evening (By Robert Frost)

 “Whose woods these are I think I know,

 He will not see me stopping here

-In this example, Frost has used end rhyme at the end of the first, second and fourth lines with the words “know” “though,” and “snow.”
-These rhyming lines are adding flow to reading and giving pleasant effects to the poem.
+In this example, Frost has used end rhyme at the end of the first, second, and fourth lines with the words “know” “though,” and “snow.”
+These rhyming lines add flow to the piece, and a pleasant effect to the poem.